deadlock/typescript/design-patterns/README.md

 - #### Abstract Factory
 - #### Builder

+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 - #### Factory Method

+Define an interface for creating an object, but let the subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 - #### Prototype

 Specify the kinds of objects to create using prototypal instance and create new objects by copying this prototype.